Illustration of heart shape on an EKG printout.

 Procedures

-• Catheter Ablation: A procedure to destroy tissue causing the arrhythmia
+• Catheter Ablation: A procedure to alter the heart tissue to stop the arrhythmia

 • Electrical Cardioversion: A procedure to reset the heart rhythm with an electrical shock